Divesh-Otwani/therapy-assistant/README.md

 # Things to do in next week

- * Divesh:
-  * Explain how manu bars can be made and used.
-(Tonight).
-  * Have 5 basic activities for exercises + home ready -- even if they just display text (but in the right spots with good extensible changeable layouts)
+ * Divesh: Have 5 basic activities for exercises + home ready -- even if they just display text (but in the right spots with good extensible changeable layouts)
  * Brian: Pair program with Zach on (1) the several resources classes and (2) making 3 resource activities; really basic (display text but in the right places)
  * Yasmine: Implement pulling of resources.

+# Things To Discuss

+ * Adding articles and stuff via an app for the therapist (or maybe just an online interface?)

+# Later Features to Add

+ * Make things pretty
+   * Add images
+   * Add a nice theme
+   * Add animations

-# Resources
+# Developer Resources and Key SO Links

  * https://developer.android.com/guide/topics/ui/